KDE/documentation-develop-kde-org/content/develop.md

         <a href="https://api.kde.org/frameworks/kwidgetsaddons/html/">KWidgetsAddons</a>!
 Want a flexible configuration system?
         Use <a href="https://api.kde.org/frameworks/kconfig/html/">KConfig</a>!
 The <a href="/products/frameworks/">KDE Frameworks</a>
         suite solves most of the problems you have had deal with when building Qt applications.
-It will also integrate perfectly into your Qt projects and the API will be all too familiar as it based on the same interfaces that make up the majority of existing
+It will also integrate perfectly into your Qt projects and the API will be familiar as it based on the same interfaces that make up the majority of existing
         Qt applications.
       </p>
       <h3>Network Transparancy</h3>